The language to use when talking about suicide

 If you are worried that someone you know might be suicidal there are a number of things you can do.

-If you can talk to them about it try to encourage them to see their GP or to contact one of the suicide helplines available in Ireland.
-Some of the services available are:
+If you can talk to them about it, encourage them to see their GP or to contact one of the suicide helplines available in Ireland.
+Some of the services available include:

-If you don’t feel that you can talk to them about it, try to talk to someone close to them and let them know that you are worried.
-If they don’t know, show them the services available.
+If you are concerned about someone but don’t feel able to talk to them about it, try to talk to someone close to them and let them know that you are worried.
+If they are unaware of the services available, show them or direct them to this article.

 If you are feeling suicidal

 If you are thinking about suicide, there is help available to you.
 Someone wants to listen.
-If you have a parent, guardian, family member or friend you can talk to tell them how you are feeling.
-It won’t be an easy conversation to have but they will be grateful that you spoke to them.
+If you have a parent, guardian, family member or friend you can talk to, tell them how you are feeling.
+It might not be an easy conversation to have but they will likely be grateful that you spoke to them.
 You can also see your GP.
-Alternatively contact one of the following services:
+Alternatively, you might contact one of the following services:

 Our work is supported by